sevkioruc/docs/docs/getting-started/enforcement.md

 Performance and availability of the API calls - especially access checks - are crucial for us and we're ongoingly improving and testing it with various methods.

 :::info
-We would love to create a test enviroment for you in order to test Permify API and see performance and availability of it.
+We would love to create a test environment for you in order to test Permify API and see performance and availability of it.
 [Schedule a call with one of our Permify engineers](https://calendly.com/ege-permify/30min).
 :::

 [writeDB]: ../getting-started/sync-data.md